 Institutions should also take note of the benefits of promoting their intramural programs.
 NIRSA finds from their own studies that such programs help in student recruitment and retention.

-For lots more information on sports and fitness, see the links on the next page.
+For lots more information on sports and fitness, see the links below.